-For small projects, and circumstances in which subprocess data may not be generated frequently enough in a work activity to support a sufficiently sensitive statistical inference, it may still be possible to understand performance by examining process performance across similar iterations, teams, or work activities.
+For small projects, and other circumstances in which subprocess data may not be generated frequently enough in the project to support a sufficiently sensitive statistical inference, it may still be possible to understand performance by examining process performance across similar iterations, teams, or projects.

-- Criteria used to select subprocesses that are key contributors to achieving the objectives for the work - 2.
-Selected subprocesses - 3.
-Attributes of selected subprocesses that help in predicting future work performance
+- Criteria used to select subprocesses that are key contributors to achieving the project's objectives - 2.
+Selected subprocesses - Attributes of selected subprocesses that help in predicting future project performance

-1. Analyze how subprocesses, their attributes, other factors, and performance results of the work relate to each other.
+1. Analyze how subprocesses, their attributes, other factors, and project performance results relate to each other.